J. R. Jayewardene: Minister of state

-Leader of the Opposition
+Leader of the opposition

-In the general election of 1970 the UNP suffered a major defeat, when the SLFP and its newly formed coalition of leftist parties won almost 2/3 of the parliamentary seats.
+In the general election of 1970, the UNP suffered a major defeat, when the SLFP and its newly formed coalition of leftist parties won almost 2/3 of the parliamentary seats.
 Once again elected to parliament J. R. Jayewardene took over as opposition leader and de facto leader of the UNP due to the ill health of Dudley Senanayake.
-After Senanayake's death in 1973, Jayewardene succeeded him as UNP leader.
+After Senanayake died in 1973, Jayewardene succeeded him as UNP leader.
 He gave the SLFP government his fullest support during the 1971 JVP Insurrection (even though his son was arrested by the police without charges) and in 1972 when the new constitution was enacted proclaiming Ceylon a republic.
-However he opposed the government in many moves, which he saw as short sighted and damaging for the country's economy in the long run.
-These included the adaptation of the closed economy and nationalization of many private business and lands.
+However, he opposed the government in many moves, which he saw as short-sighted and damaging to the country's economy in the long run.
+These included the adaptation of the closed economy and nationalization of many private businesses and lands.
 In 1976 he resigned from his seat in parliament in protest, when the government used its large majority in parliament to extend the duration of the government by two more years at the end of its six-year term without holding a general election or a referendum requesting public approval.

-Prime Minister
+Prime minister

 Tapping into growing anger with the SLFP government, Jayewardene led the UNP to a crushing victory in the 1977 election.
 The UNP won a staggering five-sixths of the seats in parliament—a total that was magnified by the first-past-the-post system, and one of the most lopsided victories ever recorded for a democratic election.
 Having been elected to parliament from the Colombo West Electoral District, Jayewardene became Prime Minister and formed a new government.

 Presidency

 Shortly thereafter, he amended the constitution of 1972 to make the presidency an executive post.
 The provisions of the amendment automatically made the incumbent prime minister—himself—president, and he was sworn in as president on 4 February 1978.
 He passed a new constitution on 31 August 1978 which came into operation on 7 September of the same year, which granted the president sweeping—and according to some critics, almost dictatorial—powers.
 He moved the legislative capital from Colombo to Sri Jayawardanapura Kotte.
-He had likely SLFP presidential nominee Sirimavo Bandaranaike stripped of her civic rights and barred from running for office for six years, based her decision in 1976 to extend the term of parliament.
+He had likely SLFP presidential nominee Sirimavo Bandaranaike stripped of her civic rights and barred from running for office for six years, based on her decision in 1976 to extend the term of parliament.
 This ensured that the SLFP would be unable to field a strong candidate against him in the 1982 election, leaving his path to victory clear.
 This election was held under the 3rd amendment to the constitution which empowered the president to hold a Presidential Election anytime after the expiration of four years of his first term.
 He held a referendum to cancel the 1983 parliamentary elections, and allow the 1977 parliament to continue until 1989.
 He also passed a constitutional amendment barring from Parliament any MP who supported separatism; this effectively eliminated the main opposition party, the Tamil United Liberation Front.